Skip to main content

 • Should run at the start of the dispatcher

-• Updates the Stats resources to the latest delta time which can be used by systems in the PhysicsSystem.
+• Updates the Stats resource to the latest delta time which can be used by systems in the PhysicsSystem.

 • EntitiesMetaSystem